thiago4go/dapr-workshop/docs/challenge-3/python.md

 #### Publishing the event

 Now let's publish!
-We will use the Dapr SDK to submit the event to our PubSub.
-Under **Dapr pub/sub** add:
+You'll be using the Dapr SDK to submit the event to our PubSub.
+Under **# Dapr pub/sub #** add:

 ```python
 def publish_event(order_data):